surveyanalyticscorp/android-cx/README.md

 		}
 	}

-	Using Gradle
+**Add the dependancy of the latest version of QuestionPro CX in your app's build.gradle.**
-	Add the dependancy of the latest version of QuestionPro CX in your app's build.gradle. dependencies {
+	dependencies {
 		...
 		implementation 'com.github.surveyanalyticscorp:android-cx:1.2.7'